3 Proven Approaches for Recruiting Your Future Tech Leaders

 The best way to bring about homogeneity in assessing conventional, as well as alternate profiles, is to automate your tech hiring process with AI-powered solutions for interviewing and assessment.
 Brendan Browne, Senior Director of Global Talent Acquisition at LinkedIn states, “The recruiting organization that figures out how to extract the value of data will define the future of talent acquisition.”
 LinkedIn studies indicate Talent Acquisition teams with mature analytics are twice more likely to improve their recruiting efforts and three times more likely to realize cost reductions and efficiency gains.

-Tools like SHL’s Coding Simulations and Coding Interview provide detailed candidate profiling to make sure that the decision-making process is free from recruiter bias.
+Tools like SHL’s Coding Simulations and Coding Interview provide detailed candidate profiling to minimize the influence of recruiter bias on the initial-screening process. that the decision-making process is free from recruiter bias.
 Using artificial intelligence, these tools provide rich, data-driven insights to make faster hiring decisions by quickly generating a shortlist of highly qualified candidates.
 With this output, your recruiters and technical hiring managers can invest quality time interviewing only the good candidates, instead of wading through all applications.

 In this era of remote working, the proliferation of digital tools to engage with and hire the perfect tech talent is what has helped a lot of companies stay aligned with their people strategy.
 Using cutting edge technology for assessments is just one way to speed up the digitization wave that was permeating the entire hiring ecosystem very soon.
 Raise the bar on your technical hiring now, so you can stand assured tomorrow about the talent you brought on board during the lockdown of 2020.